mailtosona/mailtosona/README.md

 - 👋 Hi, I’m @mailtosona
-- 👀 I’m interested in .Net development technologies.
+- 👀 I’m a Java Developer
-- 🌱 I’m currently learning Azure, .Net technologies.
+- 🌱 I’m currently learning Java Technologies
 - 💞️ I’m looking to collaborate on new Cloud Devops technologies.
 - 📫 How to reach me email.